Nmbrs/tf-modules/azure/resource-group/README.md

 ## Module Input variables

-- `name` - name of the Azure resource group to be created.
+- `name` - Name of the resource group.
+It must follow the CAF naming convention.
 - `location` - Specifies the Azure Region where the resource should exists.
+- `environment` - The environment in which the resource should be provisioned.
+- `country` - Name of the contry to which the resources belongs.
+- `squad` - Name of the squad to which the resources belongs.
+- `product` - Name of the product to which the resources belongs.
 - `tags` - List of mandatory resource tags.

 ## Module Output Variables